Last updated: Monday 21 September 2020, 11.59pm

 - Controlled distancing through limited access to the “pit”.
 This will be managed by staff.
 We expect this to cause delays.

-Ōtaki will also be accepting green waste.
+Ōtaki will also be accepting green waste as per normal (processed by Composting NZ).

 Waikanae Greenwaste and Recycling Centre